nathhje/programmeerproject/PROCESS.md

 *Wednesday*

 Layouts always take longer than you expect.
 You just keep on changing small things.
 But my app is finished now, hopefully I won't find any more bugs.
 My layout is also done.
 I went with red with some lighter shades of red and white text.
 I do still need to come up with a name though, but I'll do that tomorrow.
 I did create my LICENSE.md today and my entire code is cleaned and commented.
 So tomorrow I will update my README.md and make my final report.

+*Thursday*

+Today I worked on the last little tweaks and I was done around lunchtime.
+After that I worked on my documentation which is very nearly finished.
+Tonight I'll make my demo.
+I would update this after I'm done, but I'm not allowed to update after 6pm so I'm doing it now.
+This is the end of the project.
+It feels good to have completed my own app.